golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/transferring-data.md

 </html>
 ```

-All other functions are expained in the [Web QuickStart](/docs/creators/javascript/quickstarts/golem-in-a-browser) article.
+All other functions are explained in the [Web QuickStart](/docs/creators/javascript/quickstarts/golem-in-a-browser) article.